arthurvguide/personal-trainer-tool/README.md

  - Actual result: *Works as intended*

  ### Testing existing client
-  **"I would like update a existing client details and process new diets**
+  **"I would like to update a existing client details and process new diets**

 <details>
     <summary>View image of initial steps of the booking</summary>